sipgate-io/sipgateio-node/README.md

 ### Creating a Client

-You can connect the Client by passing a valid OAuth Token (You have to implement the OAuth Flow yourself):
+You can connect the client by passing a valid OAuth token (You have to implement the OAuth flow yourself):

 ```typescript
 const client = createClient({